Table of Contents

 - The single-strand DNA occasionally forms hydrogen bonds creating the typical clover-leaf structure.

-- Opposite the clover-leaf type is the single-strand base triplet specific to tRNA, the anticodon, which is complimentary to an mRNA base triplet (codon).
+- Opposite the clover-leaf type is the single-strand base triplet specific to tRNA, the anticodon, which is complementary to an mRNA base triplet (codon).

 The tRNA, therefore, functions as an adapter.